 Another weighty argument for both black and green teas is that these are helpful in slimming down.
-If you have set a goal to lose some weight, black tea might just be the best beverage choice (21).
+If you have set a goal to lose some weight, black tea might just be one of the best beverage choices (21).
 New studies have pointed out the interconnection between flavonoids in black tea and weight loss.
 Unlike green tea, the black one contains the flavonoids that appear during tea processing.
 They boost metabolism and accelerate weight loss.
 Compared with green tea, the caffeine level in the black one is higher, which facilitates the lipolysis process.
 What makes black tea even more favorable for those eager to lose weight is that it prevents them from regaining it (22).

 Is black tea good for those who fast?

 Black tea is a perfect beverage for people who fast, as it has a low calorie content .
 Thus, substituting sweetened, high-calorie beverages with it will reduce your calorie intake and should help you lose weight (22).
 In comparison, 12 oz. of the Pepsi soda contains 150 mg of calories, which is about twice more than in a cup of black tea (6).
 Accordingly, in no way does black tea break a fast or make you gain weight.
 On the contrary, it is an integral part of the weight loss process.

 How can herbal tea contribute to your health during a fast?